 Abaigh McKee is a PhD candidate at the University of Southampton, studying with Dr Shirli Gilbert and funded by a studentship.
 She is researching ballet music in Paris during the Nazi Occupation.
 Before beginning her PhD, Abaigh studied music at the University of Sheffield where she received a BMus (2013) and MMus (2015), researching ballet music in Paris and London during the first half of the twentieth century.

-Élise Petit, Associate Researcher at LabEx EHNE (Écrire une Histoire Nouvelle de l’Europe), Université Paris I-Sorbonne, has a PhD in Musicology and holds an Agrégation de musique, and diplomas in Performing Arts.
+Élise Petit, Head of Musicology Department in Grenoble (France), is Associate Professor in History of Modern and Contemporary Music.
+She has a PhD in Musicology and holds an Agrégation de musique, and diplomas in Performing Arts.
 She is a specialist of musical policies in 20th century Germany.
 She is the author of “Entartete Musik”.
 Musiques interdites sous le IIIe Reich (Paris: Bleu Nuit, 2015); Musique et politique en Allemagne, du IIIe Reich à l’aube de la guerre froide (Paris: Presses de l’université Paris Sorbonne).
-She is also the editor of a book about policies of artistic creation after the war: La Création artistique en Allemagne occupée.
+She is also the editor of the book La Création artistique en Allemagne occupée.
 Enjeux esthétiques et politiques (Sampzon: Delatour, 2015).
 Her last publication, Des usages destructeurs de la musique dans le système concentrationnaire nazi (CRIF, 2019) focuses on destructive uses of music in Nazi camps.
 As a researcher working on music during the Holocaust, Élise Petit was J.B. and Maurice C. Shapiro Fellow at the Jack, Joseph and Morton Mandel Center for Advanced Holocaust Studies, United States Holocaust Memorial Museum, Washington D.C 2017-2018.
 She is the curator of the exhibition La musique dans les camps nazis, at the Mémorial de la Shoah in Paris from 20 April 2023 to 25 February 2024.